kirikiriyamama/soror/README.md

 # Soror

-Soror is EC2 instances searcher, EC2 instances is searched by tags
+Soror is EC2 instances searcher, EC2 instances are searched by tags

 ## Installation